WOW Vegas

 Help Center | ✅ | Self-serve only | Basic FAQ, not detailed |

-💡 Pro Tip: When I submitted my KYC docs, I also opened a help ticket and included a screenshot of the upload confirmation.
-That got me a reply in 48 hours instead of the 5+ days I saw on my first attempt.
+💡 Pro Tip: When I submitted my KYC docs, I also opened a Help Ticket and included a screenshot of the upload confirmation.
+That got me a reply in 48 hours, instead of the 5+ days I saw on my first attempt.
 Add receipts early.
 They don’t ask, but it clearly speeds things up.

-📱 WOW Vegas Mobile Casino Review
+📱 WOW Vegas App + Mobile Casino Review

 Source: WOW Vegas Homepage– Source: wowvegas.com

-Browser-Only, But Surprisingly Nimble
+Browser-Only, But Surprisingly Quick

 Pros